datakaveri/gsx-developer-docs/docs/registration.md

 ---
-sidebar_position: 1
+sidebar_position: 0
 ---

 # Registration

 ## Introduction

 All users of the UGIX platform must be registered and authenticated to perform any secure operation offered by the platform.
-The details of these secure operations are defined and explained by all UGIX components in their repective API documentation.
-The registration process of a guest user on the UGIX platform is a simple three step process as outlined below:
+The details of these secure operations are defined and explained by all UGIX components in their respective API documentation.
+The registration process of a user on the UGIX platform is a simple three-step process as outlined below:
 1. [Creating the Account](#1-account-creation)
 2. [Verifying the Email Address](#2-email-verification)
 3. [Assigning / Requesting a User Role](#3-requesting-user-roles)

 ## 1. Account Creation

-When you access the Consumer or Provider Panels, you will see an option to register when prompted to sign in.
+As the first step when a user accesses the panel, they need to register as a new user.
+Registering is highlighted in the picture.
 ![Register](../resources/auth/reg.png)<br/>
 *Click on Register*